-The following words, terms and phrases, when used in this article, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:
+The following words, terms and phrases, when used in this article, shall have the meanings as-cribed to them in this section, except where the context clearly indicates a different meaning:

-Business establishment means any place open for business, including but not limited to, restaurants, cafes, beer saloons, drive-in restaurants and dancehalls, whether private or open to the public.
+Business establishment means any place open for business, including but not limited to restaurants, cafes, beer saloons, drive-in restaurants, and dancehalls, whether private or open to the public.

-Disturbance means such volume of noise as offends the hearing sensibilities or the peace, rest, quiet and response of an ordinary, normal person, in the vicinity of the origin of the noise anytime while at a residence, or in the vicinity of the origin of the noise that is incompatible with the normal activity of a particular place at a particular time during the normal business hours of a business.
+Disturbance means such noise as offends the hearing sensibilities or the peace, rest, quiet and response of an ordinary, normal person lawfully in the vicinity of the origin of the noise, provided that such noise is not reasonably necessary to the enjoyment and protection of life and indispensable to the progress of society in the city.